matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Major Operator Groups**

-- Transform - Take in a value, do some processing, return a new value.
+- Transform: Take in a value, do some processing, return a new value.
-- Filtering - Modifies the flow of events in a pipe (group them together, pause them, delete them).
+- Filtering: Modifies the flow of events in a pipe (group them together, pause them, delete them).
-- Creation - Creates a new observable.
+- Creation: Creates a new observable.

 **Specific Operators**